Making an Entrance

 Whilst the original doors were virtually flush, with panels simply defined by a slight stepping of the fielding, the 1957 facings have proud panel mouldings and clapping strip.
 Although committee records tell us that Mr Head (the builder who originally built the chapel and almshouses) was paid £10.7.6 for the work, unfortunately there is no indication as to why the design was changed.

-Minor conservation work was undertaken on the doors as part of our centenary project, but it has become clear that the only way to safeguard the chapel from climatic damage and water ingress, is to replace the 1957 facings.
+Minor conservation work was undertaken on the doors as part of our centenary project, but by 2019 it had become clear that the only way to safeguard the chapel from climatic damage and water ingress, was to replace the 1957 facings.

-In doing so, we are keen to reinstate the original design; drawings, sketches and archive photographs have been examined to ensure a design which mirrors the original.
-The new facings will be made of oak and will have minimal treatment, allowing them to age and weather over time as both the original doors and the 1957 facings have done.
+In doing so, we were keen to reinstate the original design; drawings, sketches and archive photographs were examined to ensure a design which mirrors the original.
+New facings were designed and commissioned; made of English oak, the new facings will have minimal treatment, allowing them to age and weather over time as both the original doors and the 1957 facings have done.